 Close-up of the copper plate.
 Note that the image in the print is reversed compared to the copper plate.

 Close-up of the third proof print.
 Note the fuzzy lines that the ink of the degrees brings.

 The edge of the copper plate gives a beautiful finishing edge when printed – view the following two pictures.

+Close-up of what the edge looks like in print.
 From the first proof print to the end result

 More about the artist Lars Nyberg and the GG Print Studio

 Lars outside his studio – GG Print Studio – which is a print studio for artists, situated in Uttersberg, a small village in the middle of Sweden.

 Enjoy Scandinavian Art © Photo: Christina Wallnér, No WaIT AB

 Read more about the printmaking technique drypoint